COVID-19 Vaccine

 What are COVID-19 vaccines?

-COVID-19 vaccines work by training your immune system to recognise the ‘spike’ protein that is on the outside of the COVID-19 virus and to fight off the infection.
-None of the COVID-19 vaccines contain live coronavirus, and therefore vaccination cannot give you COVID-19.
+COVID-19 vaccines work by training your immune system to recognise the ‘spike’ protein on the outside of the COVID-19 virus and to fight off the infection.
+COVID-19 vaccines do not contain live coronavirus, and therefore vaccination cannot give you COVID-19.

 What are the benefits of having the COVID-19 vaccine in pregnancy?

-Pregnant women are at higher risk of developing severe complications if they become infected, particularly in late pregnancy.
+Pregnant women are at higher risk of developing severe complications if they become infected with COVID-19, particularly in late pregnancy.

-Risks are higher for women from an ethnic minority group, those aged 35 or older, those that are overweight or obese, or with pre-existing medical conditions, such as high blood pressure, heart disease, asthma and diabetes.
+Risks of complications from COVID-19 are higher for women from some ethnic minority groups, those aged 35 or older, those who are overweight or obese, and women with pre-existing medical conditions, such as high blood pressure, heart disease, asthma and diabetes.

-Those who experience severe complications from COVID-19 in pregnancy have a higher chance of stillbirth, that their baby’s growth will be impaired, and of delivering their baby prematurely.
+Women who experience severe complications from COVID-19 in pregnancy have a higher chance of stillbirth, of having a smaller baby, and of delivering their baby prematurely.

-COVID-19 vaccines are highly effective at reducing the chance of becoming unwell from COVID-19 and preventing hospitalisation.
+COVID-19 vaccines reduce the chance of becoming unwell and of needing hospital treatment.
 Through reducing the risk of severe illness, some studies have also shown that vaccination decreases the risk of stillbirth and premature delivery, and that booster doses may decrease the risk even further.

-Are there any risks with having the COVID-19 vaccine during pregnancy?
+Are there any risks of having the COVID-19 vaccine during pregnancy?

-Reassuringly, numerous studies which collectively include more than 170,000 vaccinated women have found that vaccination in pregnancy does not increase the risk of:
+No. Studies of large numbers of women have found that COVID-19 vaccination in pregnancy does not increase the risk of:

 • Stillbirth